Rocket Stages & Rocket Engines

 The most interesting remaining orbiting item of the Dragon C2+ launch, however, was the Falcon 9 second stage (or orbital/upper stage) with its big Merlin engine (type 1C).
 Several favorable passes over the observing location resulted in very useful observations and one of them in nearly excellent conditions.
 The Merlin engine can be seen clearly in the photograph.
 Contrarily to what is usually the case with Soyuz rocket upper stages from launches of the Progress cargo ship (or Soyuz), the Falcon 9 upper stage looked very stable.
 No visible sign of tumbling motion was observed during all passes.
 The images below were obtained with a 10 inch aperture reflecting telescope and the object was tracked fully manually.
 We see two of the best images of the sequence in comparison with a model of the Falcon 9 upper stage below.
 The Merlin 1C engine can been seen splendidly.

-Part of unprocessed live video of the Falcon 9 upper stage and Merlin engine
+Part of unprocessed live video of the Falcon 9 upper stage.
+The Merlin engine can be seen separately

 Japanese H2A rockets